 But here’s the truth no one tells you: Everyone starts messy.

-So let’s skip the tourist brochure and get into what training Muay Thai in Phuket is really like — the good sweat, the quiet pain, and the weird thrill of finding your rhythm.
+So let’s skip the tourist brochure and get into what training Muay Thai in Phuket, Thailand—a global destination for martial arts—is really like — the good sweat, the quiet pain, and the weird thrill of finding your rhythm.

 We spoke to over 100 expats, fighters, and gym owners to pin down the real contenders.

-Some gyms stick tight to traditional Thai style.
+Some gyms stick tight to traditional Thai martial arts style.

 Others mix in MMA, wellness, and beach bootcamps with a global flair.